An honest review of my first two months as a Younique presenter – warts and all

 I do love the idea of direct sales – if you get in at the beginning of something and work your tail off, it is perfectly possible to make a substantial amount of money.
 If you pick your company right and you really love and use the products you are promoting, then it can be the best thing ever.
 Of course in the early stages you work hardest of all, and the income in the early months can be depressingly low.
 Some people use that as an excuse to quit – others see it as an incentive to work harder, and get past the stage of low income into the realms of part time or full time income.
 And for some lucky or hard working ones, direct sales can be the ticket to an amazing dream life.

-So I have been considering getting into Direct Sales again for a while.
+So I had been considering getting into Direct Sales again for a while.
 I wanted a product that I would use (no more childrens books sadly) one that was consumable (plenty of repeat sales) and portable (I love Vitamix but very difficult to promote it at the school gates or in the cafe at kids activities, and that is where I live right now).
 I looked and looked again at Younique, and the idea wouldn’t go away.
 So I chose my sponsor carefully (a little bit of experience but not such a big team that she wouldn’t have time for me) and I started recruiting myself.
 And then on 1st October I signed on the dotted line….

 What a frenzy it has been since then.
 Younique is very definitely the biggest direct sales wave to ever hit the UK.
 We are only two months in and there are over 7,000 presenters already.
 Younique doesn’t mind if you combine it with another direct sales opportunity, so quite a few people have signed up from other companies and brought their entire team with them.
 When UK sales started on 1st November, the first UK presenter hit black status (the highest pay grade with $80,000 of sales in her downline) within 3 days.
 Total craziness….